17harshitaa/-Sales-Analysis-Forecasting-Dashboard/README.md

 2. Load the dataset by navigating to File > Open and selecting the Power BI file.
 3. Explore the dashboard using filters and interactive elements.
 4. Use the forecasting feature to predict future sales trends.
-5. Customize the visuals based on your business requirements.
+5. Customize the visuals based on your business requirements .

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━